peterlefanulumsdaine/general-type-theories/cleanup-notes.md

 General functoriality/categorical conventions:

 - pass through all files to generally get functoriality lemma naming (done up to all of [Syntax] group)
-- ditto for functoriality lemma placement/organisation (less important)
+- ditto for functoriality lemma placement/organisation (less crucial)
-- consider organisation of categorical structure in [FlatTypeTheory], to be more analogous to its organisation in [Closure].
+- [FlatTypeTheory]: consistentise naming of the [derivation_fmap] lemmas!

 Contexts and judgements: